NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-2_Lidar-Point-Cloud-Online-Data-Viz-Activity.md

 2. The file is named: r_filtered_256000_4111000.las
 2. When the download is complete, drag the file r_filtered_256000_4111000.las into the <a href="http://plas.io" target="_blank"> plas.io website.</a> window.
 3. Zoom and pan around the data
 4. Use the particle size slider to adjust the size of each individual lidar point.
-NOTE: the particle size slider is located a little more than half way down the plas.io tool
+NOTE: the particle size slider is located a little more than half way down the plas.io toolbar in the "Data" section.
-5.
-6.
-7.
-8.
-9. bar in the "Data" section.

 NICE!
 You should see something similar to the screenshot below: